Berta de Menezes Bragança: Goan independence movement

-Post-Liberation of Goa
+Post-annexation of Goa

-Menezes Bragança and other Goan Communists, like Gerald Pereira and George Vaz, began working with the Goan peasants soon after the Liberation of Goa, forming the Shetkari Paksh (Farmers' Party).
+Menezes Bragança and other Goan Communists, like Gerald Pereira and George Vaz, began working with the Goan peasants soon after the Indian annexation of Goa, forming the Shetkari Paksh (Farmers' Party).
 In the 1963 Goa, Daman and Diu Legislative Assembly election, they did not contest with their Communist symbols but instead contested as a political front, the Frente Popular.
-This was done in an attempt to mislead religious Goans into voting for them.
+This was done in an attempt to avoid the anti-Communist sentiment among the electorate in those times.
 Menezes Bragança contested from the Cortalim Assembly constituency but neither her nor the seven others were able to win any seats.

 Menezes Bragança later became the President of the Communist Party of India in Goa.
 She was also a part of the Institute Menezes Braganza, named after her father.

-In 1990, she published a book of fiction, Tales of Goa, collecting 15 short stories that she had previously published in the 1930s in The Bombay Chronicle and Blitz newspapers.
+In 1990, she published a book of fiction, titled Tales of Goa, collecting 15 short stories that she had previously published in the 1930s in The Bombay Chronicle and Blitz newspapers.

 In 1992, she published, Landmarks in My Time: Selected Writings, which has considerable writings about her uncle, T. B. Cunha.

-She donated 1000 m2 of land to the Chandor Sports Club, which built the village's Community Hall on this land.
+She donated 1000 m2 of land to the Chandor Sports Club, upon which the village's community centre was constructed.